TimmyGan/MTP-RBP/README.md

 # Content <br>

 ./datasets: The training and testing dataset with sequence and label indicating it is binding sites or not<br>
-./model: The MTPRPI model code, which consists of a total of 6 parts :
+./model: The MTP-RBP model code, which consists of a total of 6 parts :

 - Part1：Pre-training mask data processing
 - Part2：Model Building Functions